mannuelf/mannuelferreira.com_nextjs/_posts/content-security-policy-on-netlify-guide.md

 ---
-title: 'Content Security Policy on Netlify guide'
+title: 'Content Security Policy on Netlify (guide)'
 excerpt: 'After deploying your website to Netlify naturally you run some performance tests using WebPageSpeedTest.
-You might notice and alarming red `F` or `E` in the top right of the screen.
-What the heck is that?'
+You might notice and alarming red "F" or "E" in the top right of the screen.'
 coverImage: 'https://res.cloudinary.com/mannuel/image/upload/v1624511388/images/netlify-secure.png'
 date: '2021-06-23T13:45:00.322Z'
 author: